 This is big.
 Being away from family, friends and the familiar comforts of home take a toll on your mental health.
 The stresses of living abroad have a way of piling up and it has an accumulative effect on your overall wellbeing.
 The stress of work, the stress of paying bills, the fear of police brutality and racial discrimination are very real.

-Moving to Nigeria can give your mind a reprieve, a much-needed break.
+Moving to Nigeria can give your mind a reprieve, and a much-needed break.
 You may be surprised how refreshed you may feel when you touch down in Nigeria ready to embrace memories of your fond past.

 Start a Business

-Nigeria is ripe with opportunity for those with an entrepreneurial spirit.
+Nigeria is rife with opportunity for those with an entrepreneurial spirit.
 Moving to Nigeria makes sense.
 Take a chance.
 Start a business from that idea that has been swirling in your head for years.
 Open up that restaurant.
 Start your design business.
 Buy a farm and raise crops and livestock.
 You can do whatever you want.
 Nigeria has what you need, labour is cheap, the sky is your limit.
 There are so many stories and videos of young Nigerians starting businesses and they are inspiring and motivating – what are you waiting for?

 Get Married, Start A Family